 This article is updated daily.

 The table below shows confirmed cases of COVID-19 reinfection.
-The first confirmed case of reinfection was reported in Hong Kong in late August, and 46 others were reported over the next few months, along with thousands of suspected cases.
+The first confirmed case of reinfection was reported in Hong Kong in late August, and 70 other cases were reported over the next few months, along with more than 30,000 suspected cases.

 People with SARS-CoV-2, the virus which causes COVID-19, may continue to test positive for several months without being sick or infectious.
 A reinfection is confirmed when testing shows each virus’ genetic makeup is different to a degree which cannot be explained through in-vivo evolution.